ymoslem/MT-Preparation/README.md

 target_train_value = '--input='+train_target_file_tok+' --model_prefix=target --vocab_size='+str(target_vocab_size)+' --hard_vocab_limit=false --model_type=bpe'
 ```

-Optionally, you can add more options like `--split_digits=true` to split all digits (0-9) into separate pieces, or `--byte_fallback=true` to decompose unknown pieces into UTF-8 byte pieces, which might help avoid out of vocaublary tokens.
+Optionally, you can add [more options](https://github.com/google/sentencepiece/blob/master/doc/options.md) like `--split_digits=true` to split all digits (0-9) into separate pieces, or `--byte_fallback=true` to decompose unknown pieces into UTF-8 byte pieces, which might help avoid out of vocaublary tokens.
+You can also use `train_extremely_large_corpus` for a big corpus to avoid memory issues.

 **2. Subword**